Summary:

 All value determinations at the beginning of the process are subject to obtaining a third-party, independent appraisal during the processing period.
 The Borrower usually pays for the appraiser.

-Does the loan funding improve the Borrower's financial circumstances or provide an interim period to address the problems (both borrower and property) and regain economic stability?
+Does the loan funding improve the Borrower's financial circumstances or provide an interim period to address the problems (both Borrower and property) and regain economic stability?

 Appraisal: Early in the conversation, it’s crucial to ensure the Borrower understands they must pay for an appraisal upfront.
 This understanding empowers them and sets the stage for a smooth loan process, making them feel in control and responsible for their part in the transaction.